chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > What were your key contributions at Jinji Network Technology?

-And earlier in my career at Jinji Network Technology, I focused on React Native and React projects, such as building a cross-platform mobile app and an admin frontend with file upload and data visualization.

-Overall, my projects gave me strong experience in building scalable frontend systems, improving performance, and collaborating across full-stack teams.

-## Clean Code Standards

-### Question

-- Can you give an example of how you've applied these standards in a past project?

-### Answer

-Sure.
-For example, in a management dashboard project, I worked on a file upload page where users often needed to upload very large files.

-To improve performance and user experience, I optimized the upload component by implementing file chunking and batch uploading.
-This way, the files were uploaded in smaller parts simultaneously, which significantly reduced the waiting time.

-At the same time, I kept the code modular and easy to maintain, so other developers could quickly understand and extend the component if needed.
-As a result, the upload process became much faster and smoother, and the feedback from both the team and users was very positive.

-## Vue or React

-### Question

-- Since your resume highlights strong experience with both React and Vue.js, could you share an example of when you chose one framework over the other for a specific project, and what factors influenced your decision?

-### Answer

-Thank you—I'm glad you found them impressive!
-For instance, in my role at Toyou Feiji Electronics, I chose Vue.js for the storage management platform redesign because of its lightweight nature and excellent reactivity system, which suited our need for rapid prototyping and seamless state management in a complex UI.
-In contrast, at Jinji Network Technology, I opted for React when building the admin frontend and React Native app, as it offered better ecosystem support for mobile cross-platform development and integrated well with libraries like Ant Design for data visualization.
-The decision often boils down to project scale, team familiarity, and performance requirements.

-## Backend Experience

-### Question
+Jinji Network was my very first role after graduating, and it was the perfect place to start my career and build my foundation.
+My work there was quite diverse, which was great for learning.

+One of the main projects was developing a cross-platform mobile app using React Native.
+I got to work on features for both Android and iOS, for example, integrating a video player called `ijkplayer`.
+This gave me great, hands-on experience with the challenges of mobile development.

+On the web side, I focused on building an admin dashboard with React and Ant Design.
+This is where I really solidified my skills in React, implementing features like file uploads and data visualizations.
+I also got to work on redesigning the company's main website to improve the UI and user experience.

+Overall, my time at Jinji was all about learning and building.
+It confirmed my passion for frontend development and really set the stage for the more complex challenges I took on later in my career.

-- Could you tell me about your backend experience, particularly with Spring Boot?
+> Could you tell me about your backend experience, particularly with Spring Boot?
 What kind of backend systems have you built or worked with?

-### Answer

 While my primary expertise is frontend development, I do have hands-on backend experience, particularly with Spring Boot.